jharwell/sierra/docs/src/glossary.rst

       The `context` in which experiments are run: either via a simulator of some kind, or a run-time framework for deploying code to one or more real robots.

+      ..
+IMPORTANT:: In SIERRA terminology, platform != OS.
+A given OS such has linux might support multiple platforms like ARGoS, ROS, etc, while a different OS like OSX might support only ARGoS.

    Graph Category